 To become more familiar with finding materials in the Library's print collection, here's a guide to using Library of Congress call numbers:

 Click on the links below to search for articles from periodicals (magazines, journals, newspapers, etc.) and for information from electronic books and multimedia resources.
 From off-campus, you will need to enter the barcode number from the back of your AACC photo ID or Truxal Library card.

 Westlaw Next (ON CAMPUS ONLY)

-Includes federal and state cases, statutes, regulations, and legislative materials (like Maryland Annotated Code and COMAR), as well as encyclopedias (like AmJur and ALR), selected law reviews, legal guides, and famous law-related documents
+Includes federal and state cases, statutes, regulations, legislative materials (like Maryland Annotated Code and COMAR), encyclopedias (like AmJur and ALR), selected law reviews, legal guides, and famous law-related documents

 Criminal Justice Periodicals

 Articles from hundreds of criminal justice periodicals, as well as studies, reviews, digests, and bulletins